 New York is one of the most important cities in the world, and it’s regularly featured in media, but there was a time when it was everywhere.
 For a few weeks, it was everything anyone would talk about.
 This was obviously in the aftermath of the world trade center terrorist attacks.

-On September 11, 2001, two planes were hijacked flown into the twin towers of the World Trade Center.
+On September 11, 2001, two planes were hijacked and flown into the twin towers of the World Trade Center.
 The impact created a hole in the buildings, and the jet fuel burned until both buildings collapsed, killing thousands of people.
-All this was shown live on TV and it was imprinted in many people’s memory forever.
+All this was shown live on TV, and it was imprinted in many people’s memory forever.

 This was one of the most impacting moments in recent US history; it completely changed in many ways, from airplane travel to freedom restrictions and the wars and initiatives to combat terrorism that was triggered.